CedmondsTH/dealer-scraper/README.md

-# 🚗 Dealership Data Scraper
+# 🚗 Professional Dealership Data Scraper

 **Enterprise-grade automotive dealership data extraction platform** that automatically extracts and standardizes dealership information from any automotive group website using intelligent pattern recognition and AI-powered fallback capabilities.